-Insurance Fund premiums increased 2 percent for the year ended December 31, 2019, compared to 2018 as a result of an increase in insured debt outstanding.
-FCSIC set premiums at 9 basis points of adjusted insured debt outstanding for 2019, which was no change from the 2018 premium.
-In addition, there was a 10 basis point premium on the average principal outstanding of nonaccrual loans and any other-than-temporarily impaired investments for all periods reported.
+Insurance Fund premiums increased 2 percent for the year ended December 31, 2020, compared to 2019 as a result of an increase in insured debt outstanding and rate adjustments.
+FCSIC set premiums at 8 basis points of adjusted insured debt outstanding at the beginning of 2020, but made a mid-year adjustment to 11 basis points.
+The premium in 2019 was set at 9 basis points.
+In addition, there was a 10 basis point premium on the average principal outstanding of nonaccrual loans and any other-thantemporarily impaired investments for all periods reported.